 |Number of cores:||8|

 Honor has made its name by focusing on the young, trendy digital natives.
 It started to offer devices online at good value for money, of which the Honor 9 is in my opinion the best representative thanks to the hardware inherited from the Huawei P10.

 The View 10 is a top-of-the-range product that brings together the best the Chinese manufacturer has to offer: a beautiful design, a FullView display in line with the current top of the range and an artificial intelligence processor that works with one of the most important components of a smartphone, the camera.
 Both prominent trends of 2017 are therefore present in the View 10: a dual camera on the body and an 18:9 display without edges.
 The overall performance is good, although careful eyes will notice slight delays in the interface.

-The price, presumably at around $600, makes it very attractive and for this amount you can buy a flagship, even if it’s not fully developed yet.
+The $499 price makes it very attractive and for this amount you can buy a flagship, even if it’s not fully developed yet.
 Less bloatware, a smoother interface, an optical stabilizer and certification against water and dust: these are in my opinion the points that the View 10 should improve to be truly top range in all respects.
 The price / quality ratio remains excellent and the presence of some features such as the mini-jack and expandable memory could make it ‘more interesting’ than the Mate 10 Pro, but there are differences between the two devices, despite the similar specifications.